-Another important aspect in Random forest is not assuming the linear relationship between attributes but it counts on the randomness and therefore proves to be better for a non-linear type of predictions.
+Another essential aspect of the Random forest scheme is not assuming the linear relationship between attributes.
+Still, it counts on the randomness and therefore proves to be better for a non-linear type of predictions.

 In the random forest, we take random samples and use many decision trees to average out the output to better fit the data and predict as accurately as possible.
 We are taking 100 tree samples for this data set as one of our input for the random forest algorithm.

-Before using the algorithm we are balancing the training data set using the Synthetic Minority Over-Sampling Technique (SMOTE).
-We use this method to balance the data because to avoid overfitting which is caused by other methods like oversampling and undersampling.
+Before using the algorithm, we need to balance the training data set using the Synthetic Minority Over-Sampling Technique (SMOTE) [5], [6].
+We use this method to balance the data because to avoid overfitting, which is caused by other methods like oversampling and undersampling.

 In this method, we are creating the replica of the minority instances in the main dataset using the feature space and therefore leading to no loss of information while creating a balanced data set.